Athaman/credit-check/readme.md

 # Credit Checker

-A technical test product for a job application build to validate credit card numbers server side using the Luhn formula.
+A technical test product for a job application built to validate credit card numbers server side using the Luhn formula.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Node.js (built using v9.5.0)